cthiel42/sniffy/README.md

   - `ENABLED` // Enables the Prometheus metrics output
   - `PROMETHEUS_EXPIRATION_INTERVAL` // Specifies the interval in seconds on which the cleanup routine should run to expire stale data.
   - `PROMETHEUS_EXPIRE_AFTER` // After how many seconds of not seeing a metric be updated should that metric be expired and no longer reported.
 This is a critical configuration for cardinality issues.
 Expire more frequently if cardinality becomes an issue in the exporter.
+  - `PROMETHEUS_METRICS_PORT` // Port to run the /metrics endpoint on

 Features to be worked on:
+- Add switches into the code to allow certain analysis and statistics to be or not be reported.
+For Prometheus metrics this would allow leaving some labels out to help with cardinality.
 - Create config logic to decide what input and output gets selected.
 Ideally like to have logging output for use with tools like ElasticSearch or Splunk.
-- Add switches into the code to allow certain analysis and statistics to be or not be reported.
-For Prometheus metrics this would be leaving some labels out to help with cardinality.